Requesting Configuration Changes Using the Junos XML Protocol

 <load-configuration url="file" [optional attributes] />

 <!-- If providing configuration data in a data stream -->

 Accepts the tag stream emitted by the Junos XML protocol server in response to each request and extracts its content, as described in Parsing the Junos XML Protocol Server Response.

 The Junos XML protocol server confirms that it incorporated the configuration data by returning the

 <load-error-count>tag element, which indicates the number of errors that occurred.
 In this case, the application or an administrator must eliminate the errors before committing the configuration.

 (Optional) Verifies the syntactic correctness of the candidate configuration or a private copy before attempting to commit it, as described in Verifying Configuration Syntax Using the Junos XML Protocol.

-Commits changes made to the candidate configuration or private copy, as described in Committing the Candidate Configuration Using the Junos XML Protocol, or commits changes made to an open instance of the ephemeral configuration database, as described in Committing an Instance of the Ephemeral Configuration Database Using the NETCONF or Junos XML Protocol.
+Commits changes made to the candidate configuration or private copy, as described in Committing the Candidate Configuration Using the Junos XML Protocol, or commits changes made to an open instance of the ephemeral configuration database, as described in Committing and Synchronizing Ephemeral Configuration Data Using the NETCONF or Junos XML Protocol.

 Unlocks the candidate configuration if it is locked, or closes a private copy of the configuration or an open instance of the ephemeral configuration database.

 Other users and applications cannot change the configuration while it remains locked.
 For more information, see Locking and Unlocking the Candidate Configuration or Creating a Private Copy Using the Junos XML Protocol.